0nlyjazz/0nlyjazz.github.io/README.md

 # Rust, Raspberry, Linux kernel and more...

-Disclaimer: The following content is my personal notes and I cannot guarantee that it will work for you.
+Disclaimer: The following content are my personal notes and I cannot guarantee that it will work for you.
 If you're going to use them, you're on your own

 #### My Notes: